 Does the lease need to be registered with the Land Department?

-Any lease exceeding the term of 3 years needs to be registered with the Land Department.
+Any lease exceeding the term of 3 years must be in writing and needs to be registered with the Land Department to be enforceable for the term exceeding 3-years (section 538).
 The lease will be noted on the backside of the title deed of the owner and on the original land title deed as held by the Land Office.
 There will also be an official one page land lease document in Thai (with the government’s Guaruda symbol) that parties need to sign with the basic details of the private lease agreement between the parties.
 This Thai land office document must refer to the private lease agreement between the parties.
 At the Land Office everything is done in Thai, even your name is usually written in Thai script.

-What do I need to do before leasing or renting a real estate in Thailand?
+What to check before leasing a real estate in Thailand?

 Does a lease need to have a rental price?

 A lease without a rental price would not be a lease but considered a right of habitation.
-For tax and lease registration purposes the lease must include a reasonable rent, when the rental price is too low, the rental/ lease price could be adjusted by the government based on a calculation method over the type of building and appraised value or government assessed value of the property.
+For tax and lease registration purposes the lease must include a reasonable rent, when the rental price is to low, the rental/ lease price could be adjusted by the government following a calculation method based on the type of building, number of floors and appraised value or government assessed value of the property.

 Can I, as a form of protection, lease real estate from my (Thai) wife?

-Any agreements (like lease) between husband and wife can be voided by either party pursuant to section 1496 civil and commercial code, therefore does not offer protection.
+If it would be registered by the Land Department, any agreements (like lease agreement) between husband and wife can be voided by either party pursuant to section 1496 civil and commercial code, therefore does not offer protection.
 In a divorce, when during the marriage property is bought from your personal assets or marital assets and registered as a personal property of your wife, such investments can be voided (section 1469) and the return of the money in such case shall be governed by the provisions on 'Undue Enrichment' (and is based on what you can prove).

 Is it safer to lease from a developer?